trinodb/trino/docs/src/main/sphinx/develop/connectors.md

 - `getDouble(int field)`
 - `getSlice(int field)`
 - `getObject(int field)`

+Values for the `real` type are encoded into `long` using the IEEE 754 floating-point "single format" bit layout, with NaN preservation.
+This can be accomplished using the `java.lang.Float.floatToRawIntBits` static method.

 Values for the `timestamp(p) with time zone` and `time(p) with time zone` types of regular precision can be converted into `long` using static methods